Paul Greengrass

-Paul Greengrass CBE (born 13 August 1955) is a British film director, film producer, screenwriter and former journalist.
-He specialises in dramatisations of historic events and is known for his signature use of hand-held cameras.
+Paul Greengrass CBE (born 13 August 1955) is an English film director, film producer, screenwriter and former journalist.

-His early film Bloody Sunday (2002), about the 1972 shootings in Derry, Northern Ireland, won the Golden Bear at 52nd Berlin International Film Festival.
-Other films he has directed include three in the Bourne action/thriller series: The Bourne Supremacy (2004), The Bourne Ultimatum (2007), and Jason Bourne (2016); United 93 (2006), for which he won the BAFTA Award for Best Director and received an Academy Award for Best Director nomination; Green Zone (2010); and Captain Phillips (2013).
-In 2004, he co-wrote and produced the film Omagh, which won the British Academy Television Award.
+One of his early films, Bloody Sunday (2002), won the Golden Bear at 52nd Berlin International Film Festival.
+Other films Greengrass has directed include three entries of the Bourne action-thriller film series: The Bourne Supremacy (2004), The Bourne Ultimatum (2007) and Jason Bourne (2016).
+He also directed United 93 (2006), for which Greengrass won the BAFTA Award for Best Director and received an Academy Award for Best Director nomination; as well as Green Zone (2010) and Captain Phillips (2013).
+In 2004, he co-wrote and produced the film Omagh, which won the Single Drama award from the British Academy Television Awards.

 In 2007, Greengrass co-founded Directors UK, a professional organisation of British filmmakers, and was its first president until 2014.
+He ranked 28 on EW's The 50 Smartest People in Hollywood in 2007.
 In 2008, The Telegraph named him among the most influential people in British culture.
 In 2017, Greengrass was honoured with a British Film Institute Fellowship.

 Early life

 Greengrass was born 13 August 1955 in Cheam, Surrey, England.
-His mother was a teacher and his father a river pilot and merchant seaman.
-His brother Mark Greengrass is a noted English historian.
+His mother Joyce Greengrass was a teacher and his father Phillip Greengrass a river pilot and merchant seaman.
+His brother Mark Greengrass is an English historian.

 Greengrass was educated at Westcourt Primary School, Gravesend Grammar School and Sevenoaks School; he attended Queens' College, Cambridge.
 He studied English literature at the same time as Roger Michell.

 Career

 Journalism

 Greengrass first worked as a director in the 1980s, for the ITV current affairs programme World in Action.
-At the same time he co-authored the book Spycatcher (1987) with Peter Wright, former assistant director of MI5.
-It contained enough sensitive information that the British Government made an unsuccessful attempt to ban it.
+At the same time, he co-authored the infamous book Spycatcher (1987) with Peter Wright, a former assistant director of MI5.
+It contained enough sensitive information that the British government made an unsuccessful attempt to ban it.
+In the mid 80s, the book was banned due to revealing insights into how MI5 operated.